Lizzy, at 7, was one of the most important members of our team in developing this tool. We listened to her and learned.

 • That student leads a discussion about putting the suggestions in logical groups

-• Students share about groups they see - all students need to be heard
+• Students share about groups they see - all students should be heard

 • Once all Post-it notes are placed and grouped, students are asked what they notice about the suggestions.